Rosalie Trombley: Career

 Trombley and her then-husband Clayton moved to Windsor, and she was hired in 1963 to work as a part-time switchboard operator and receptionist at CKLW.
 After becoming familiar with how a top 40 station worked, she accepted a position in the music library, and in the fall of 1968, she was offered a full-time position as CKLW's music director, a job she later attributed to "being in the right place at the right time."

 As music director, her job was to find the songs that listeners liked best; her decision to add a song to CKLW's playlist could influence its success.
 Known for her "good ears", Trombley was frequently able to predict when an album track had the potential to become a hit single.

-CKLW was a Windsor, Ontario-based station, but it programmed for the Detroit market in the USA; part of its programming strategy was to downplay the fact that its city of license was Windsor, Ontario, and to present itself as an American station.
+CKLW was a Windsor, Ontario-based station, but it programmed for the Detroit market in the USA; part of its programming strategy was to downplay its city of license, Windsor, Ontario, and present itself as an American station.
 In the late 1960s and early 1970s, With its 50,000-watt AM signal, CKLW covered Michigan, Ohio, Pennsylvania, Indiana and Illinois, as well as southwestern Ontario, Cleveland and Toledo.
 In the early 1970s, the station had one of the largest cumulative audiences in North America.

 In the 1970s, the CRTC mandated that radio stations follow Canadian Content rules and play a certain percentage of Canadian music.
 Trombley picked the Canadian records she felt stood the best chance of becoming hits for airplay.
 In some cases, listener response to the Canadian records the station featured led to an American single release, and occasionally a national hit, as in the case of the Skylark song "Wildflower", playing it for over three months as an album cut before its release as a single.
 Another example is The Carpenters' 1977 cover of Canadian band Klaatu's "Calling Occupants Of Interplanetary Craft".

-With so much Canadian content, the station's American popularity began to fade.
-Trombley acknowledged in a 1982 Billboard magazine article that her station no longer had the "clout" it once did; but despite that, CKLW continued to play a role in breaking hits.
+With so much Canadian content, the station's popularity in the United States began to fade.
+Trombley acknowledged in a 1982 Billboard magazine article that her station no longer had the "clout" it once did, but despite that, CKLW continued to play a role in breaking hits.

 Trombley served as music director of CKLW from 1968 to 1984, through the station's top 40 years and into the era when CKLW changed format to appeal to an older audience.
 After leaving the station, she worked at WLTI-FM in Detroit and then CKEY in Toronto.